Pakistan nationwide power outage continues into night

 A shop owner in the southern port city Karachi, where temperatures were higher, told AFP he feared his entire dairy stock would spoil without refrigeration.

-Thirty-nine-year-old printer Khurrum Khan said orders were piling up because of the blackout.
+Printer Khurrum Khan, 39, said orders were piling up because of the blackout.

-Unreliable power is "a permanent curse which our governments have failed to overcome", Khan complained.
+Unreliable power is "a permanent curse which our governments have failed to overcome", he complained.

-Repair work was underway, with limited power restored in some parts of the country, including the capital Islamabad.
+Repair work was under way, with limited power restored in some parts of the country, including the capital Islamabad, and the western city of Quetta.

-Karachi, with a population of more than 15 million, and Lahore, with a population of more than 10 million, both remained largely without power as darkness fell.
+Karachi, with a population of more than 15 million, and Lahore, home to more than 10 million, both remained largely without power as darkness fell.

+Mobile phone services were also disrupted as a result of the outage, the Pakistan Telecommunication Authority tweeted.

 A similar breakdown in January 2021 affected the entire country, after a fault occurred in southern Pakistan, tripping the national transmission system.